northeastern-rc-training/Intro-to-Explorer-OOD-2026/Intro_explorer_ood.md

 Explorer is connected to the university network over 10 Gbps Ethernet (GbE) for high-speed data transfer, and Explorer provides 6 PB of available storage on a high-performance file system.
 Compute nodes are connected with either 10 GbE or high data rate InfiniBand (200 Gbps or 100 Gbps), supporting all types and scales of computational workloads.

+You can learn more about Explorer and the Research Computing team at our [Research Computing website](https://rc.northeastern.edu/) and in our [cluster usage documentation](https://rc-docs.northeastern.edu/en/latest/index.html) which has guides for logging in, running jobs, creating conda environments, using GPUs, and more!

 ## How to get an account on Explorer

 We require all users of Explorer to have membership in a PI/Staff owned storage space.